WhyNotHugo/django-renderpdf/README.rst

-Rendering PDFs for web developers is generally pretty non-trivial, and there's no common approach to doing this. django-renderpdf attempts to allow reusing all the known tools and stills when generating a PDF file in a Django app:
+Rendering PDFs for web developers is generally pretty non-trivial, and there's no common approach to doing this. django-renderpdf attempts to allow reusing all the known tools and skills when generating a PDF file in a Django app:

 * Use Django template files, which are internally rendered as HTML and them PDF files.